janjiralakirankumar/DevOpsEssentials/README.md

 ```
 su jenkins
 ```
-4. Navigate to the /var/lib/jenkins/ directory.
+3. Navigate to the /var/lib/jenkins/ directory.
 ```
 cd /var/lib/jenkins/
 ```
-6. Now, run the following command to generate an SSH key pair:
+4. Now, run the following command to generate an SSH key pair:
 ```
 ssh-keygen -t rsa -b 2048
 ```
-4. Once done, from the same jenkin's user try to copy the public key to target machine's authorized keys.
+5. Once done, from the same jenkin's user try to copy the public key to target machine's (Docker Server's) authorized keys.
-5. open the private key from the newly created ssh keypair and paste it in notepad.
+6. Open the private key from the newly created ssh keypair and paste it in notepad (We use later).
 ```
 cat /var/lib/jenkins/.ssh/id_rsa
 ```